aws-ia/terraform-aws-eks-blueprints/kubernetes-addons/traefik-ingress/README.md

  Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 Fore more detials about [Traefik can be found here](https://doc.traefik.io/traefik/providers/kubernetes-ingress/)

+# NOTE
+ - Deployment Server should have access to Internet to fetch the Helm Charts from Public Repo.
+ Alternatively you can sync public repo charts to your internal artifactory
+ - By default, docker images for Helm chart pulled from Docker Hub which requires Internet access to your EKS Cluster.
+ Alternatively, you can leverage internal aritifactory or Amazon ECR with private endpoints

 # Helm Chart

 ### Instructions to use Helm Charts